TRAINING CERTIFICATION CLASSES

 If a class is full, you can request to be put on a waitlist in the event of a spot opening up

 This course introduces students to a practical level knowledge and execution of the fundamentals of the Incident Command System as outlined in the National Response Framework (NRF) and Nation Incident Management System (NIMS).
 This class provides students with ground truth understanding of ICS and how it can be applied during normal operations, as well as, complex incidents.
 Additional hands-on experience through a simulated exercise will enhance individual learning and retention.

-Law enforcement officers and agencies are frequently requested by schools, businesses, and community members for direction and presentations on what they should do if confronted with an active shooter event.
-The Civilian Response to Active Shooter Events (CRASE) course, designed and built on the Avoid, Deny, Defend (ADD) strategy developed by ALERRT in 2004, provides strategies, guidance and a proven plan for surviving an active shooter event.
+First Responder agencies are frequently requested by schools, businesses, and community members for direction and presentations on what they should do if confronted with an active attacker event.
+The Civilian Response and Casualty Care (CRCC) course, designed and built on the Avoid, Deny, Defend (ADD) strategy developed by ALERRT in 2004, provides strategies, guidance and a proven plan for surviving an active shooter event.
+This course combines the civilian response with the Stop the Bleed Campaign, which empowers civilians to provide life-saving medical aid before first responders ever arrive.
 Topics include the history and prevalence of active shooter events, civilian response options, medical issues, and considerations for conducting drills.
-Participants in this 4 hour Train-the-Trainer course will receive a manual and PowerPoint presentation suitable for use in their own presentations.
+Participants in this two day Train-the-Trainer course will receive a manual and PowerPoint presentation suitable for use in their own presentations.

 Medical Advanced Skills Course (MASC)

 The Medical Advanced Skills Course is designed for those participants that are allowed to perform invasive techniques on injured individuals.
 The skills learned are based on Tactical Emergency Casualty Care Standards and best practices.
 The course does not certify you to perform the techniques, merely to introduce you to new concepts and then seek your own medical directors guidance and approval.